You want to start blogging or started it for a while.

 Because people put up real pain points in the form of a question in Quora.
 Again, it’s free.

 Udemy – You cannot ignore Udemy when it comes to finding lucrative topics.
-Learning platforms like Udemy, Unacadamy always works.
+Learning platforms like Udemy, Unacadamy always work.

 Because here, people pay real money to buy the relevant courses.
 So why not take inspiration from these smart content creators who have a lot of students signed in.

-There is nearly no limit in finding untapped ideas.
+There is nearly no limit to finding untapped ideas.
 You can even get them from sites like YouTube or Answer the Public.